Something Borrowed (Torchwood): Casting

 The episode featured an ensemble of family and friends of Gwen and Rhys previously unseen in the series.
 William Thomas and Sharon Morgan were cast as Gwen's parents Geraint and Mary Cooper.
 Davies re-introduced the characters during the fourth series of the show, considering Thomas and Morgan to be "two fine Welsh actors".
 Thomas had previously appeared as two different characters in the 1988 Doctor Who serial Remembrance of the Daleks and the 2005 Doctor Who episode "Boom Town".
 Upon appearing in "Something Borrowed" he became the first actor to have appeared in all three of the classic series, new series and Torchwood.
 Nerys Hughes played Rhys' mother Brenda Williams, in addition to a duplicate form of the alien Nostrovite.
 Like Thomas she had previously appeared in a Doctor Who serial (the 1982 story Kinda).
 Hughes enjoyed getting to play a "monster" for the first time in her career which involved having "fangs and claws and red eyes" and being wired up so "all this black blood can ooze out when I get shot".
 Despite the funny aspect of the script Hughes took the role seriously stating that "everyone plays it for real" and that "you can't camp it up".
 She believed that as an actor "you've got to believe what you're doing".

 Kai Owen describes Thomas, Morgan and Hughes collectively with Robin Griffith (Barry Williams) as a "good old-fashioned Welsh cast who know what it's all about".
 Jonathan Lewis Owen was cast as Rhys' best man "Banana Boat" a character referred to sporadically since Torchwoods first series premiere "Everything Changes" (2006).
 In keeping with the character's name he was given a pair of banana patterned cuff links to complement his costume.
 As a joke, Eve Myles (who Jonathan Owen had previously worked with in other projects) left a banana skin on his car on his first day of filming.
-Collette Brown played "Carrie", the original human form of the mother Nostrovite.
+Colette Brown played "Carrie", the original human form of the mother Nostrovite.
 To transform her into the alien creature the actress was required to spend approximately an hour having make-up applied.
 Brown was surprised at the efficiency of the make-up artists as she had expected the transformation process to take longer.
 Originally, the human versions of the Nostrovite shapeshifter were intended to be more monstrous but Davies felt it was important that the audience would still be able to recognise the actor underneath once the make up had been applied.